Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [management.jmx.enableLongListProperties](./values.yaml#L1845)

 Optional.
 Enabling of all properties provided by the various MBeans.
 This flag could potentially cause MBeans to return extremely long lists.
 In act, various JMX agents extract the property values from the MBeans altogether; but extremely long values may clutter the agent and prevent also the acquisition of other properties.
 This issue may also affect the JMX Tree.
 For all these properties, corresponding operations are also provided.
-If set to `true`, all list properties are enabled; in some cases, their value may be an extremely long list; consider, for instance, `CurrentSessionList` in the ResourceMBean.
-If set to `false`, properties that can, potentially, return extremely long lists won't yield the correct value, but just a reminder text; for instance, this applies to `CurrentSessionList` in the ResourceMBean.
+If set to `true`, all list properties are enabled; in some cases, their value may be an extremely long list; consider, for instance, `CurrentSessionList` in the `ResourceMBean`.
+If set to `false`, properties that can, potentially, return extremely long lists won't yield the correct value, but just a reminder text; for instance, this applies to `CurrentSessionList` in the `ResourceMBean`.

 **Default:** `true`
 #### [management.jmx.jmxmpConnector](./values.yaml#L1808)